International Criminal Court is wrong to ask for Saif al-Islam Gadhafi's surrender, Libya says

 “He may have a lawyer if he asks for a lawyer,” the interior minister told CNN.
 “Should Saif demand a lawyer, then a lawyer would be provided.”

-Moammar Gadhafi died after his capture by opposition forces last October.
+Moammar Gadhafi died after his capture by opposition forces a year ago.

 CNN’s Bharati Naik and Jomana Karadsheh contributed to this report.